Be Part of CAWC

 Be part of our team.
 Work with our staff at our Humboldt Park Outreach Program and our Greenhouse Shelter to help victims of abuse and their children.
 You’ll provide services to victims of domestic violence and their children served through CAWC’s programs.
 You’ll provide assistance to residents, respond to hotline and other calls, and help with facility oversight.

 You’ll do something that matters.

 Volunteering Requires Education

-Volunteering directly with women and child survivors requires some special understanding of the dynamics of family abuse.
-Our direct service volunteers are required to complete a 40-hour Domestic Violence Training program which we provide for volunteers, making an initial commitment minimum time of 4 hours a week for at least 6 months.
-We offer this training three times per year (fall, winter, spring).Each training session occurs over seven Saturdays (usually consecutive).
+Volunteering directly with survivors and their children requires some special understanding of the dynamics of family abuse.
+Our direct service volunteers are required to complete a 40-hour Domestic Violence Training program which we provide for volunteers making the initial minimum service commitment.
+CAWC generally offers this training two times per year (fall and spring).
+The sessions are usually held on weekday evenings and/or on Saturdays.

 We are asking for a genuine commitment to help us protect and empower adult and children victims of abuse.
 CAWC asks each direct service volunteer to make an initial commitment to provide four hours of service on a weekly basis for at least six months and a total of 100 -120 hours.

 We ask a lot from our volunteers.
 But we know everyone has it in them to build a better, safer community.
 If you want to know more about why your help is so vitally needed, please see the services we offer and learn more about what you can do.